You can make debt collectors stop.

 You get the idea.

-I suggest that people with tax problems make clear to the collector that there is no money for any other claims until delinquent taxes are paid.
+I suggest that people with tax problems make clear to the collector that paying the taxes comes first.

 Make a record